-Total subtractions from Federal income should be indicated on Schedule 8, Line 10 and listed in Schedule 6.
+Total subtractions from Federal income should be indicated on Schedule 1, Line 4 and listed in Schedule 5.
 The more commonly used items are listed in each of these schedules.
-Additionally, adjustments due to other Federal tax changes should be reported as stated on Page 2 of the instructions.
+Additionally, adjustments due to other Federal tax changes should be reported as stated in the instructions on Page 2.

 U.S. obligation income must be reduced by direct and indirect interest expense.
-To arrive at such reduction, the total interest expense is multiplied by a fraction, the numerator of which is the taxpayer's average adjusted basis of the U.S. obligations, and the denominator of which is the average adjusted basis of all assets of the taxpayer.
+To arrive at such reduction, the total interest expense is multiplied by a fraction, the numerator of which is the taxpayers average adjusted basis of the U.S. obligations, and the denominator of which is the average adjusted basis of all assets of the taxpayer.